hitherejoe/PublicSpeaking/[A] For optimists, our UI is pretty pessimistic.md

 But really, it's not even too big a task to design and build for optimism over pessimism.
 Crafting for optimism allow us to behave as though the best outcome is going to occur but still falling back to another state if something does happen to go wrong.
 In this talk, we'll be looking at exactly how we can use a mixture of offline tactics and optimistic UI states to avoid signs of pessimism in our UI and craft a more positive experience for our users.

+# Accepted by, but not given (due to a company retreat)

+- Droidcon NYC 2017
+- Droidcon London 2017

 # Given at

 - 360AnDev (https://academy.realm.io/posts/360-andev-2017-joe-birch-pessimistic-android-ui/)